 - Prophylaxis = treatment to prevent an infection from happening

-AIDSVu’s PrEP data, which provide a reliable and consistent metric for PrEP users in each county and state in the U.S. by year from 2012 to 2018, can be stratified by age and sex.
+AIDSVu’s PrEP data, which provide a reliable and consistent metric for PrEP users in each county and state in the U.S. by year from 2012 to 2022, can be stratified by age and sex.
 State-level maps from 2021-2022 can additionally be stratified by race/ethnicity for Hispanic, Black, and white individuals.
 These data and maps offer important, comparative information and tools to public health officials, policymakers, and researchers to inform efforts to increase PrEP awareness and access where it is needed most.
 Please see the Data Methods page for additional information on the data set and its limitations.